 Scholars who graduate from our programs are mentored to come back as Associate Faculty to provide teaching, training, and mentoring to future Native scholars.

-Annie Wauneka Visiting Faculty Post-Doctoral Fellowship
+Annie Wauneka Visiting Faculty Post-Doctoral Fellowship (This position is currently filled and is not available.)

 The Center provides support and mentorship for Native junior faculty who are interested in furthering their research skills in the health sciences.
 Fellowship recipients are responsible for three main areas: research development, teaching, and mentoring.